Why is it that your broccoli goes bad within three days?

 The great thing about frozen broccoli florets is that they can be added straight into the pan whilst cooking.
 Don’t bother thawing them beforehand – freezing destroys broccoli’s cell structure, so they’ll be mushy if you eat them raw.

-You can also freeze cooked broccoli or dishes with broccoli in.
-Just use an airtight container and pop in the freezer.
+You can also freeze cooked broccoli or dishes with broccoli in them.
+Just use an airtight container and pop it in the freezer.

 How Long Broccoli Lasts

 You can leave broccoli on your counter, but we wouldn’t recommend it.
-On the counter, your broccoli will last for just 2 days, before it turns yellow and starts going bad.
+On the counter, your broccoli will last for just two days before it turns yellow and starts going bad.

 Expect raw broccoli in the refrigerator to last 4-7 days, depending on how fresh it was when you bought it, the storage methods at the grocery store, and how well your storage environment has been.